 It depends on your plan, and how early you want to retire.
 The longer you wait to start collecting Social Security, the more your monthly payments will be.
 The earliest you can collect Social Security benefits is age 62.
 However, you cannot receive your “full” retirement benefits until “full retirement age,” which is currently 67, if you were born in 1960 or later.

-If you have questions regarding updates, revisions, or any other retirement planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding updates, revisions, or any other retirement planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018